Planning a small kitchen layout can be tricky, as finding the best layout can make or break a compact kitchen.

 Kitchen islands can have so many uses, whether it's for storage, extra worktop surface or for sitting.

 By incorporating breakfast bar ideas into the design of your kitchen, you're making the space go further with the addition of a handy spot to eat and drink.
 And it takes up less room than a clunky kitchen table.

 8. Think how a single galley might work

 A single galley layout, with the entire kitchen on one elevation, is inspired by the confines of a ship’s galley, where every inch counts.

 This striking cobalt kitchen belonging to artist and interior designer Luke Edward Hall is in an open-plan room that also accommodates dining and relaxing.
-Fortunately, the ceiling is high, so Luke could maximise storage with wall cabinets, without overpowering the room.
+Fortunately, the ceiling is high, so Luke could maximize his small kitchen storage options with wall cabinets, without overpowering the room.

 ‘You can see the kitchen from the sofa,’ says Luke.
 ‘Although I like to have fresh produce and ceramics on display, it is nice for us to be able to put things away.’